fbohz/fbohz.github.io/_posts/2020-08-04-mobile_development_roads.markdown

 > You will be surprised that many of the mobile applications that you use are actually hybrid mobile applications (using frameworks like React Native)...

-# Mobile Development - Which Road To Take?
+# Mobile Development - Which Road To Take📱?

 There are few options available when it comes to mobile development.